infinitered/thesis-rails/README.md

 # Thesis

-### Thesis is a CMS that integrates as seamlessly as possible into your current website.
+### Thesis is a CMS gem that integrates as seamlessly as possible into your current Rails website.

 Most Rails content management systems make you conform to their system from the start, making it difficult to just "drop in" the gem and make it work with your CMS.
-Thesis tries to be a drop-in CMS that doesn't hijack your development workflow.
+Thesis tries to be a drop-in CMS that doesn't hijack your development workflow and stays out of the way.

+### Requirements

+* Rails 3.2.x (or higher)
+* Ruby 1.9.3 (or higher)

+Thesis might work with earlier versions but that's not our focus.

 ## Getting Started